Jbeardsley8/aml-random-forest/README.md

 - Transactions predicted as laundering (label = 1) are flagged for review.
 - These flagged transactions are ranked by predicted probability.
 - The top-ranked transactions are exported to `flagged_transactions.csv`.
+- While sampling techniques had minimal impact on model performance—potentially due to the model’s internal handling of imbalance, the nature of the dataset, or possible limitations in my undrestanding or implementation.

 This allows investigators or compliance teams to manually review the most suspicious activities first, improving investigation efficiency.